-Construction of the project would affect a total of about 939.2 acres of agricultural land, of which about 412.9 acres would be retained during operation of the project.
+Construction of the project would affect a total of about 940.7 acres of agricultural land, of which about 410.0 acres would be retained during operation of the project.
 Agricultural land in the construction rights-of-way would generally be taken out of production for one growing season.
 Following construction, all cropland, hay field, and pastureland used for construction of the pipelines would be restored, and prior agricultural uses would be allowed to continue within the permanent right-of-way.

-The Mainline would cross seven pecan groves; however, no other known specialty agricultural areas or organic farm operations would be crossed by the MIDSHIP Project.
+The Mainline would cross four pecan groves; however, no other known specialty agricultural areas or organic farm operations would be crossed by the MIDSHIP Project.
 Midship Pipeline has attempted to minimize effects on pecan groves through avoidance, and would continue to work with individual landowners through the easement process to avoid and minimize impacts where these trees are present.
 Where avoidance would not be possible, Midship Pipeline would compensate landowners for loss of pecan trees removed during construction of the project.

 We received several comments from landowners concerned about the effects of the MIDSHIP Project on cattle operations.
-In the draft EIS, we recommended that Midship Pipeline file a description of the specific mitigation measures that would be implemented on each landowner's property to address these concerns.
-Midship Pipeline indicated that it had reached an agreeable resolution with all but one landowner.
-We encourage Midship Pipeline to continue its attempts to consult directly with this landowner to address his concerns.
+To ensure the landowners' concerns are being adequately addressed, we are recommending that Midship Pipeline file a description of the specific mitigation measures that would be implemented on each landowner's property to address these concerns.

-Seven landowners in the vicinity of the proposed Mainline were identified by the FSA as having CRP easements on their land.
+Seven landowners in the vicinity of the proposed Mainline were identified as having CRP easements on their land.
 Midship Pipeline continues to consult with these landowners to determine if the properties that would be crossed by the Mainline are currently enrolled in the CRP.
 The FSA did not identify any CREP easements in the project area.
-In addition, the MIDSHIP Project would not affect any known NRCS program land, such as the Wetland Reserve Program, Grassland Reserve Program, Healthy Forest Reserve Program, or Emergency Watershed Protection - Floodplain Easement Program easements.
-However, subsequent marketable title searches and landowner consultations identified several properties with county conservation easements, quit claim deeds, or other conservation/wetland programs.
+In addition, the MIDSHIP Project would not affect any NRCS program land, such as the Wetland Reserve Program, Grassland Reserve Program, Healthy Forest Reserve Program, or Emergency Watershed Protection - Floodplain Easement Program easements.

 A landowner expressed concerns regarding construction impacts on property that is part of USDA conservation program and benefits wildlife.
-Because it is possible that additional conservation easements may be identified that are crossed by the MIDSHIP Project, we are recommending that Midship Pipeline file updated information prior to construction regarding properties crossed by the project that are enrolled in NRCS, FSA, or other conservation programs, including any proposed mitigation measures developed in consultation with the landowner and/or the administering agency.
+To ensure that all agricultural conservation easements crossed by the project have been identified prior to construction, we are recommending that Midship Pipeline file updated information regarding properties crossed by the project that are enrolled in NRCS or FSA conservation programs, including any proposed mitigation measures developed in consultation with the landowner and/or the administering agency.